DominusKelvin/tbjs-module-federation/README.md

-# Module Federation in The Boring JavaScript
+# Module Federation in The Boring JavaScript Stack
 This is the accompanying repo for my blog post on [Implementing Module Federation in The Boring JavaScript Stack](https://dominuskelvin.dev/blog/module-federation-in-the-boring-javascript-stack).

 ## Running this project locally